luckydawg78/WeaponX/README.md

 - Wordlists (`usernames.txt`, `passwords.txt`) must be supplied by you.

 ## WeaponX Video Presentation
 The following video is our official IT 359 project presentation for WeaponX.
 In this video, I explain what WeaponX is, why we built it, how it integrates with ScanCannon, and who would benefit from using it.
 I also cover the background of security researcher Johnny Xmas and the BurbSec community.
-Afterward, I walk through a full live demonstration, starting from loading real ScanCannon results to showing WeaponX parse hosts, build action plans, and run follow-up tools automatically.
+Afterward, I walk through a full live demonstration, inputting ScanCannon results to showing WeaponX parse hosts, build action plans, and run follow-up tools automatically.

 **Watch the Presentation Here:** https://youtu.be/XQYhHuaPILs